Help Center

 • Click the Server Specific Alerts tab.

-• In the Server Name field choose the server in which you want to customize the alert.
+• In the Server Name field, choose the server for which you want to customize the alert.

 • Click Add Server Alert in the top-right corner of the tab.